alphanodes/additionals/docs/manual.rst

 * **Show hidden roles in member box**.
 In case you have hidden roles in a project that should not be displayed you can give to some special user roles the permission to display the members however. *Important:* If someone in a project has a role that has this right, then this user sees all users everywhere.

 * **Edit issue author**.
 This permission will always record any changes made to the issue author.
 You can change the author only in the issue edit mode.
+This function replaces the use of external plugins (e.g. change_author)

 * **Edit closed issues**.
 Set this option to those roles you don't want to edit closed issues.
 Normally a closed issue should not be edited anymore.